Pixelnetica/Xamarin-iOS-Demo-Application/README.md

 # Pixelnetica Document Scanning SDK Demo application for Xamarin.iOS
-This demo application provided to demonstrate main [Document Scanning SDK](http://www.pixelnetica.com/products/document-scanning-sdk/document-scanning-sdk-features.html "Document Scanning SDK: Main Features and Benefits")* (_DSSDK_) features and the way how they should be used in real Xamarin application.
+This demo application provided to demonstrate main [Document Scanning SDK](http://www.pixelnetica.com/products/document-scanning-sdk/document-scanning-sdk-features.html "Document Scanning SDK: Main Features and Benefits") (_DSSDK_) features and the way how they should be used in real Xamarin application.
-*Former _Document Imaging SDK_

 __⚠️ Important Note.__
 Demo application source code provided __“as is”__ without warranties of any kind.
 It could be freely used in commercial product __only__ in case of commercial DSSDK license purchase.